lino-framework/book/docs/dev/overview.rst

 - :mod:`etgen` uses ElementTree for generating HTML or XML.

-- :mod:`commondata` is an experimental project for storing and managing common data as Python code without any user interface.
+- :mod:`commondata` is an experimental project for storing and managing common data as Python code without any front end.